 The Old Testament prophets all looked forward to the time of John and spoke of the Messiah who was then to appear: “Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow” (1 Peter 1:10, 11).

-The prophetic messages focused on the preparation of people to meet Him (Matt.
-11:13, 14).
+The prophetic messages focused on the preparation of people to meet God.
+“For all the prophets and the law prophesied until John.
+And if you are willing to receive it, he is Elijah who is to come” (Matthew 11:13, 14).
 Thus, it could be said that the prophetic office of Old Testament times reached a climax in John when the old reached its hopes and gave way to the new.

 In His service,